 Certain lump-sum benefits are eligible to be rolled over to an IRA to avoid the 20% federal tax withholding.
 Spouses can roll over to a traditional IRA or to an inherited IRA.
 Non-spouse beneficiaries cannot roll over to an inherited IRA but may be eligible for traditional IRAs.

 If you receive a benefit, we will provide you with a 1099-R tax form by the end of January that lists the amount you were paid in the previous tax year.
 You are responsible for reporting the benefit to the IRS with your personal income taxes.
 You can access and download your tax statements online by logging in to your myCalPERS account.
-You may choose to receive your tax form by electronic distribution only, no longer receiving a paper tax form distributed by mail.

 For more information on understanding your 1099-R tax form or changing your income tax withholding election, visit Taxes on our website.